telerik/blazor-docs/components/breadcrumb/data-binding.md

 # Breadcrumb Data Binding

-This article explains how to provide data to a Breadcrumb component, so it renders items for you, the properties related to data binding and their results.
+This article explains how to provide data to a Breadcrumb component, the properties related to data binding and their effect.

 @[template](/_contentTemplates/common/general-info.md#valuebind-vs-databind-link)